nebula-cu/nebula-cu.github.io/_members/gliargovas.md

 github: gliargovas
 linkedin: george-liargovas-796259175
 twitter: gliargko
-image: 1.jpg
+image: gliargovas.png
 interests: OS Scheduling, Cloud Computing, ML for Systems
 summary: >
-  Georgios Liargkovas is pursuing a PhD in OS scheduling and cloud computing, with a focus on ML for Systems, at Columbia CS, advised by Prof. Kostis Kaffes.
+  Georgios Liargkovas is pursuing a PhD in OS scheduling and cloud computing, with a focus on ML for Systems.

   He graduated with a Bachelor's degree in Software Engineering and Data Science from the Department of Management Science and Technology at Athens University of Economics and Business.
 related_posts: false
 ---